Medical centers at or close to WMU

 - See your doctor and dentist for annual checkups.

 Western Michigan University requires international students to be screened for tuberculosis.
 TB testing is done at Sindecuse Health Center with an appointment during regular center hours.
-If you already have an official TB test result from your doctor, please take it to Sindecuse Health Center to be recorded in your health records.

 You may also use the clinic for cost-effective immunizations including hepatitis B, HPV, tetanus, meningitis vaccine, flu vaccine when in season; allergy injections; blood pressure checks; pregnancy testing; and tuberculosis tests.
 Injections such as Depo-Provera and vitamin B12 are available.
 Patients must have a prescription from Sindecuse or an outside provider.
 Seasonal flu vaccination, gender-specific health care, medical management, and preventive health services.
 Appointments are encouraged—call (269) 387-3287 or make an appointment online.